almroot/zone2json/README.md

 # zone2json
-This utility converts the records of a DNS zone file to JSON/XML/YAML objects.
+This utility converts the records of a DNS (BIND) zone file to JSON/XML/YAML objects.

 # Usage